stevana/scheduled-pipelines/README-unprocessed.md

 <img src="https://raw.githubusercontent.com/stevana/scheduled-pipelines/main/images/container-pipeline.png">

-The source can be a file, network socket, a user provided lists of items, etc, from which the inputs to the queue of the first stage are created.
+The source can be a file, network socket, a user provided list of items, etc, from which the inputs to the queue of the first stage are created.
 The inputs can be length-prefixed raw bytes, or newline-separated bytes, etc. Similarly the sink can also be a file, or standard out, or a socket.
 While in between the